Neuroscience

 The Major program in Neuroscience focuses on both Cellular/Molecular and Systems/Behavioural Neuroscience and requires less research-intensive coursework than the Specialist programs.
 The Major focuses more on how to be a skilled consumer of neuroscience research, providing a valuable foundation for a variety of career paths.

 Students who wish to combine the Major in Neuroscience with a Major in any one of Biology, Human Biology, Mental Health Studies or Psychology are advised that they must complete 12.0 distinct credits to receive a certification of the completion of both programs.
-For more information, see section 6A.2 Degree Requirements in the UTSC Academic Calendar.
+For more information, see the Degree Requirements section in the UTSC Calendar.
 Consultation with the respective Program Supervisors in the selection of credits is recommended.

 Enrolment in the program is limited.
 Students may apply after completing a minimum of 4.0 credits including: BIOA01H3, BIOA02H3, CHMA10H3, [CHMA11H3 or CHMA12H3], PSYA01H3, and PSYA02H3.
 Admission to this program requires a CGPA of 2.0 or higher.
 Application for admission will be made to the Office of the Registrar through ACORN, during the Limited Program application periods.
 For more information on applying to limited enrolment programs, please visit the Office of the Registrar website.